Latent Denoising Makes Good Tokenizers: Introduction

 \section{Introduction}

-Modern visual generative models commonly operate on compact \textit{latent embeddings}, produced by tokenizers, to circumvent the prohibitive complexity of pixel-level modeling~\cite{rombach2022high,peebles2023scalable,chang2022maskgit,li2025autoregressive}.
-Current tokenizers are typically trained as standard variational autoencoders~\cite{kingma2013auto}, primarily optimizing for pixel-level reconstruction.
+Modern visual generative models commonly operate on compact \textit{latent embeddings}, produced by tokenizers, to circumvent the prohibitive complexity of pixel-level modeling~\citep{rombach2022high,peebles2023scalable,chang2022maskgit,li2025autoregressive}.
+Current tokenizers are typically trained as standard variational autoencoders~\citep{kingma2013auto}, primarily optimizing for pixel-level reconstruction.
 Despite their critical influence on downstream generative quality, it remains unclear what properties enable more effective tokenizers for generation.
 As a result, tokenizer development has lagged behind recent rapid advances in generative model architectures.

 In this work, we ask: \textit{What properties can make visual tokenizers more effective for generative modeling?} We observe that modern generative models, despite methodological differences, share a conceptually similar training objective---reconstructing original signals from corrupted ones.
-For instance, diffusion models remove diffusion-induced noise to recover clean signals~\cite{ho2020denoising,peebles2023scalable}, while autoregressive models reconstruct complete sequences from partially observed contexts~\cite{li2025autoregressive,chang2022maskgit}, analogous to removing ``masking noise''~\cite{he2022masked,chen2024deconstructing,devlin2018bert}.
-We collectively refer to these reconstruction-from-deconstruction processes as \textit{denoising}.
+For instance, diffusion models remove diffusion-induced noise to recover clean signals~\citep{ho2020denoising,peebles2023scalable}, while autoregressive models reconstruct complete sequences from partially observed contexts~\citep{li2025autoregressive,chang2022maskgit}, analogous to removing ``masking noise''~\citep{he2022masked,chen2024deconstructing,devlin2018bert}.
+We collectively refer to these reconstruction-from-deconstruction\footnote{We use the terms ``deconstruction'' and ``corruption'' interchangeably throughout the paper.} processes as \textit{denoising}.

 This unified \emph{denoising} perspective of modern generative models suggests that effective visual tokenizers for these models should produce latent embeddings that are reconstructable even under significant corruption.
 Such embeddings naturally align with the denoising objectives of downstream generative models, facilitating their training and subsequently enhancing their generation quality.